 Before I explain how we can measure personal development, I will explain what personal development means to me.
 We are social and creative creatures.
 We have the tendency to experience a higher form of happiness when we are “meaningful” to others.
 So when we are experienced as being valuable by other people.

-My definition of personal development is a social cyclical process in which a person continuously rediscovers who he/she is and how he/she can bring value to others in a way that affects, inspires and energizes all stakeholders.
+My definition of personal development is a social process in which a person through the interaction with other people continuously rediscovers who he/she is and how he/she can bring value to others in a way that affects, inspires and energizes all stakeholders.

-This social cyclical process consists of four steps:
+This social deep learning process consists of four steps:

 - Collective Intuition: the unspoken sentiment within a team and/or organization.
 This determines people’s trust and freedom of movement.